RiqueBR/homework301/homework.md

 9. The cinema would also like to make the Guardian movies a back-to-back feature.
 Update the 'Guardians of the Galaxy 2' show time from 14:45 to 18:00

+UPDATE movies SET show_time = '18:00' WHERE title = 'Guardians of the Galaxy 2';

 ## Extension

 1. Research how to delete multiple entries from your table in a single command.